Enclosed cremation cemetery

 Enclosed cremation cemetery is a term used by archaeologists to describe a type of cemetery found in north western Europe during the late Neolithic and early Bronze Age.

+Description

-They are similar to urnfield burial grounds in that they consist of a concentration of pits containing cremated remains which have usually also been placed into pottery vessels.
+Enclosed cremation cemeteries are similar to urnfield burial grounds in that they consist of a concentration of pits containing cremated remains which have usually also been placed into pottery vessels.
 However they are also surrounded by a circular or oval bank and outer ditch which gives them their name.
-The most famous example is Stonehenge which functioned as such a cemetery during its early use when it was a simple earthwork enclosure.
-They are interpreted as being variations on the ritual and funerary practice of enclosing significant sites of activity during the period, also exhibited by henges and stone circles.